ShaunSpinelli/papers/UDA/UDA.md

 All code snippets taken from [Repository](https://github.com/google-research/uda)

-## Overview

-### Key Findings
+### Key Ideas and Findings

+- Improving classification models with unlabeled data, data augmentation and semi-supervised learning.

+- Combining both labelled and unlabeled and using a custom loss function you can train a classifier for both computer vision and nlp problems.

-1. Matches and out performs supervised learning with less data.
+- Matches and outperforms supervised learning approaches with only a fraction of the data.

-2. Works for both text and vision tasks.

-3. Combines well with transfer learning.
+### Key Results

+1 - Using CIFAR-10 with 4k examples, UDA achieves an error rate of 5.27, matching the performance of a fully supervised model that uses 50k examples

+2 - UDA achieves a new state-of-the-art error rate with a more than 45% reduction in error rate compared to the previous best semi-supervised result.

+3 - On SVHN, UDA achieves an error rate of 2.46 with only 1k labeled examples, matching the performance of the fully supervised model trained with ~70k labeled examples.

 ## Components

 ###  Loss Function

-This loss function is calculated is combining two loss functions one for the supervised part of the data (labelled) and one for the unsupervised part of the data (UDA).
-There is also a weighting factor (lamda) applied to the UDA loss function, researchers set (lamda) to 1 for most of their experiments.
+This loss function is calculated by combining two loss functions one for the supervised part of the data (labelled) and one for the unsupervised part of the data (UDA).
+There is also a weighting factor **λ** applied to the UDA loss function, researchers set **λ** to 1 for most of their experiments.

-**Supervised Loss (Labelled Data)-**  Cross entropy loss
+**Supervised Loss (Labelled Data)-**  Cross entropy

-**Unsupervised Consistency Loss (Unlabelled Data)** more specifically KL divergence, it is calculated between predicted distributions on the unlabeled examples and unlabeled augmented example.
+**Unsupervised Consistency Loss (Unlabelled Data)-** more specifically KL divergence, it is calculated between predicted distributions on the unlabeled examples and unlabeled augmented example.

+### Implementation of KL-divergence

 ```Python
 # uda/image/main.py